GAIL net profit drops 38% after supply disruptions and client provisions

 A force majeure by Petronet LNG and a ₹675 cr provision hit bottom-line growth, despite revenue remaining steady at ₹1.39 lakh crore.

-— 1 earlier story on GAIL (India) Ltd. →What's new with GAIL (India) Ltd.
+— 3 earlier stories on GAIL (India) Ltd. →What's new

 - Annual standalone profit fell to ₹6,968 cr as LNG supply chain disruptions choked transmission volumes.